sjpcp5/obsidian_notes/Technical/Javascript/2024 Jan 09 Javascript Conditional Operators.md

 ```

 - How to convert an Array to a Not Empty Array.
 - Using a user-defined [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html) function like below.
 This checks if an array has at least an element and if it respects the type assigned to it.
+It uses [key mapping](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html#key-remapping-via-as) via `as`
 ```
 function isNotEmptyArray<T>(as: T[]): as is NotEmptyArray<T> {
 	return as.length > 0;